-Please contact Miss S Boak or any member of the English Department.
+Please contact Miss L Tunnell - Head of English.

-GCSE Mathematics ocr 1560
+GCSE Mathematics ocr J560

 This specification is designed to be holistic, with a clear structure, and to encourage and motivate you.
 The content of our GCSE Mathematics specification has been grouped into the topic areas of Number, Algebra, Ratio, Proportion and Rates of Change, Geometry and Measures, Statistics and Probability.